 The only air purifier that I am currently aware of that would fit into this category would be an iQair HealthPro Plus.

-Buy an Air Purifier With a Carbon Filter That Has a Frame and Cut the Center of the Filter Out
+Buy an Air Purifier With a Carbon Filter That Has a Frame and the Center of the Filter Can be Cut Out

 Usually it is the edges of the carbon filter pressing the HEPA filter against the frame of the air purifier housing, that keeps the HEPA filter in place.
 So if you may be able to cut out most of the middle of the carbon filter and the edges of the filter will still keep the HEPA filter in place.
 This will be easier and better if the carbon filter has a frame.
 If you do this you will need to use an air quality meter to check that the air purifier still removes particles properly.